mphanthj-hue/pake2/docs/cli-usage.md

 #### [dark-mode]

-Force packaging applications using dark mode (supports macOS, Windows, and Linux), default is `false`.
+Force Mac to package applications using dark mode, default is `false`.

 ```shell
 --dark-mode
 ```

-On Linux this goes through WebKitGTK, so whether a page renders dark also depends on the WebKitGTK build honoring the window theme and the site implementing `prefers-color-scheme: dark`.

 #### [disabled-web-shortcuts]